oktetlabs/styleguides/cguide.md

 variables and functions).
 Do not prefix field names in structures and unions.

-It is recommended for uniformity to use ‘`object + action + object/property`’ style while giving a name to a function.
+It is recommended for uniformity to use `object + action + object/property` style while giving a name to a function.
 Besides, this style is convenient when module prefix is used in place of the first object.
 For example, `fat_get_cluster(), pkt_send_raw()`.